VidunderGunder/ml-ady-report/README.md

 ![RC](images/rc.png)

-MLAdy's long-term vision is to be an AI- and robotics foundation intended for a multitude of use-cases.
+MLAdy's long-term vision is to be an AI- and robotics foundation intended for multiple use-cases.
 In the long run, applications may include (but are not limited to):

 - Construction
 - Storage